 Think of setting a bowl of distilled vinegar in your fridge to neutralize the smell of boiled eggs … the same concept.
 Also important to note is that activated carbon and charcoal air filters must be replaced frequently to be effective.

-However, a purification device that utilizes a HEPA filter doesn’t affect your home’s airflow.
-More often than not, HEPA filters are found in portable air purification devices which are suitable for residential buildings.
-While they do not address the home as a whole, they are beneficial for single rooms or areas.
+However, a purification device with a HEPA filter doesn’t affect your home’s airflow.
+More often than not, HEPA filters are found in portable air purification devices suitable for residential buildings.
+While they do not address the home as a whole, they benefit from single rooms or areas.
 With this said, there are whole-home HEPA filtration solutions, they’re simply a bit harder to come by.

 If pet dander is your top concern, opt for a HEPA air purifier.
 This ensures that whichever room you’re targeting receives the best particle filtration available.